Creatine HCl vs. Monohydrate: Is There a New Gold Standard?

 Creatine HCl provides roughly 78% creatine by mass [1].
 For comparison, pure creatine monohydrate is about 90% creatine by mass [2].

 Creatine HCl also exhibits superior permeability and absorption across the intestinal epithelium, making it more bioavailable than creatine monohydrate [4].
-Therefore, relatively small doses of creatine HCl should produce ergogenic effects commensurate to those of much larger amounts of creatine monohydrate.
-But is that really the case when we look at scientific evidence?
+Therefore, relatively small doses of creatine HCl should—in theory—produce ergogenic effects commensurate to those of much larger amounts of creatine monohydrate.

 Research Summary of Creatine HCl vs. Monohydrate Supplements

 Currently, there are only a handful of studies directly comparing the efficacy of creatine HCl vs. monohydrate.
-In general, when the doses of creatine itself are matched between creatine HCl and monohydrate supplements, there are no significant differences between outcome measures (e.g. gain in lean body mass and one-rep max strength).
+In general, when the doses of creatine itself are matched between creatine HCl and monohydrate supplements, there are no significant differences between outcome measures (e.g. lean body mass changes and one-rep max strength).

 Much of the current literature suffers from limitations such as short study duration, small numbers of participants, and conflicts of interest that are partial to creatine HCl [5].
-If anything, the evidence still weighs heavily in favor of creatine monohydrate as the preferred form for sports supplementation [6].
+If anything, the evidence still weighs heavily in favor of creatine monohydrate as the preferred form for sports nutrition [6].

 Nevertheless, new research will continue to uncover the promises (and pitfalls) of so-called novel forms of creatine, like creatine HCl.
 Until then, it's probably best to stick with creatine monohydrate before branching out to more "exotic" options.